 Rule 4: Learn the methods of overlaying text on images

 There are only a few ways of reliably and beautifully overlaying text on images.
-Here are five— and a bonus method.
+Here are four.

 If you want to be a good UI designer, you’ll have to learn how to put text over images in an appealing way.
 This is something that every good UI designer does well and something every bad UI designer does piss-poorly— or just doesn’t do, in which case you’ll have a huge leg up after reading this section!